Skip to content

 • Suffix matches: any variable ending in _API_KEY, _SECRET_KEY, _ACCESS_TOKEN, or _AUTH_TOKEN.

-When a known CLI agent (claude, codex, gemini) is the foreground process, single-clicking inside its prompt area sends arrow-key sequences to walk the cursor to the clicked column and row.
-Same UX as Warp or iTerm with shell integration.
+When Claude Code (claude) is the foreground process, single-clicking inside its active prompt sends arrow-key sequences to walk the cursor to the clicked column and row.
+That makes it possible to click into already-typed Claude prompt text and edit from that point without manually arrowing around.

-Vertical movement is gated behind the CLI-agent check because sending up or down arrows into a plain shell prompt would walk command history rather than move the cursor.
-Cross-row clicks are also bounded to a 10-row radius from the cursor so accidental scrollback clicks do not blast a hundred arrow sequences into the foreground.
+The behavior is intentionally Claude-only.
+Sending arrows into zsh, Codex, Gemini, or an arbitrary TUI can trigger command history or tool-specific shortcuts instead of moving text insertion.
+Cross-row clicks are bounded to a 10-row radius from the cursor so accidental scrollback clicks do not blast a hundred arrow sequences into the foreground.

 Single clicks with any modifier (Shift, Command, Option, Control) are ignored so SwiftTerm's native selection and word-lookup gestures keep working.